PearlN04/PearlN04/README.md

 From intelligent recommendation systems to systems that support education and finance, I focus on crafting work that is meaningful, well-engineered, and user-centered.

 - 👯 I’m open to collaborating on meaningful projects.
-- 🌱 I’m continuously learning new technologies and best coding practices
+- 🌱 I’m continuously learning new technologies and best coding practices.
 - 💬 Ask me about coding, software development,cybersecurity and machine learning.
 - ⚡ Fun fact: I’m a techie who loves rugby - just like code, it’s all about strategy and teamwork!